rodolfodpk/go-crablet/docs/overview.md

 ## Fluent API

-The library provides a fluent API for common operations, reducing boilerplate by 50%:
+The library includes a fluent API for common operations:

 ### EventBuilder
 ```go